Push Notifications to all platforms using a web Api (C# and .Net)

 I needed to send Push Notifications to iOS, Android, and Windows Phones.

-After doing some investigation, I found that PushSharp was the best candidate available to help me send to multiple platforms
+After doing some investigation, I found that PushSharp was the best candidate available to help me send to multiple platforms in one languages.

 The Problem was my sever application was using .NET 3.5 CF, and we cannot update just yet.
 We still support lots of apps that are operating on Windows Mobile 6, and that was the catch.
 PushSharp needs .Net either 4.0 or 4.5 to work, that is because it uses many of .NET 4.0 libraries such as TPL (Task Parallel Library).
 I thought of few other solutions like making the PushSharp a windows phone and getting my app to talk to it via some interop channels, but I thought that was going back.